erikt/MiamiStateMachine/README.md

 If a transition is defined for the event from the current state, the state machine's current state will change.

-Side effects when transitioning between states, can be handled by implementing any of:
+Side effects when transitioning between states, can be handled by implementing any of the `willChange` or `didChange` methods.
+Be aware, there is concept of protecting the state machine from state change within these methods!
+Bad things will happen if you do.

 ```
 func willChangeState(with transition: Transition<Event, State>)
 func didChangeState(with transition: Transition<Event, State>)